What is distance learning?

 Is distance learning available for international students?

-Yes, we welcome international students to our distance program!
-All non-U.S. students are required to obtain visas for their on-campus intensives.
+International students are eligible to apply for the Master of Divinity distance learning program.
+However, international students are not eligible for our Master of Arts and Master of Theological Studies distance learning degrees.
+All non-U.S. citizens or legal permanent residents are required to obtain visas for their on-campus intensives.
 Please visit the International Students page for more visa info.

 How does online learning happen in the distance program?